Subscribe for More Articles Like These! Subscribe Now

 Interlinking shows search engines that your content has depth, which basically means your content isn’t keyword-stuffed and genuinely addresses and references a wide range of ideas that are commonly used in association with the topic.

-That means the secret to ranking on Google search isn’t about article length or keyword density, it’s now about content depth.
+That means, the secret to ranking on Google search isn’t about article length or keyword density, it’s about content depth.

 How Can I Create Pillar Pages and Topic Clusters?

 The main idea here is that although keywords still matter, topics should be what initially drive your site structure and content marketing strategy.

 And you want to build quite a few!